Knee Osteoarthritis Treatment — Without Surgery in Knoxville, TN

 Insurance

-Low-dose radiation therapy for osteoarthritis is covered by Medicare and most major insurance plans, including Aetna, BCBS, Cigna, Humana, Tricare, UnitedHealthcare, and Veterans Choice.
-Our office handles all insurance pre-authorization.
+Low-dose radiation therapy for osteoarthritis is accepted by Medicare and most major insurance plans, including Aetna, BCBS, Cigna, Humana, Tricare, UnitedHealthcare, and Veterans Choice.
+We verify your specific benefits before treatment, so there are no surprises.
 View the full list of accepted insurance.

 Common Questions